an-thony350/s3-system-shell/README.md

 Job jobs[MAX_JOBS];
 int job_count = 0;
 ```
-This basic handling is occured via the following funcctions:
+This basic handling is achieved via the following functions:

 1. `add_job(pid_t pid, char* cmd)` - adds a job to the structure of jobs (as well as its pid and job id)
 2. `remove_job(pid_t pid)` - removes a job from the structure of jobs
 3. `handle_jobs()` - shows all the jobs that are currently running
 4. `handle_fg(char *job_id_str)` - This function "foregrounds" (i.e. bringing a background/stopped job to the foreground controlling the terminal).
 Via a I/O instruction (`waitpid()`), it will be removed from the job table and kernel will wake up the shell

-The following outputs were recieved in testing:
+The following outputs were received in testing:

 | Command | Output | Expected |
 | ------- | ------ | -------- |